psavva/khode-two-factor-auth/README.md

 # khode-two-factor-auth
-A comprehensive Keycloak extension that enhances the platform's Two-Factor Authentication (2FA) capabilities by providing advanced management and control over Time-based One-Time Password (TOTP) functionality.
-This extension offers a set of RESTful APIs that allow for programmatic setup, verification, management, and disabling of TOTP for users, making it ideal for custom implementations and integrations.

-Key highlights of this extension include:

-1. **Streamlined TOTP Setup**: Easily generate and provide TOTP secrets and QR codes for users, facilitating a smooth onboarding process for 2FA.

-2. **Flexible Verification**: Verify TOTP codes and enable 2FA for users through a simple API call, allowing for custom verification flows.

-3. **Status Monitoring**: Quickly retrieve the current TOTP status for any user, including details about their TOTP credentials.

-4. **Code Validation**: Validate TOTP codes on-demand, useful for implementing custom authentication flows or periodic security checks.

-5. **Easy Disabling**: Programmatically disable TOTP for users when needed, providing full control over the 2FA lifecycle.

-6. **Security-First Approach**: All endpoints require proper authentication and authorization, ensuring that sensitive 2FA operations are protected.

-7. **Compliance Ready**: Helps organizations meet security compliance requirements by providing robust 2FA management capabilities.
+khode-two-factor-auth is a Keycloak extension that provides a REST API for managing Time-based One-Time Password (TOTP) authentication.
+This extension allows you to set up, verify, enable, disable, and validate TOTP for users in a Keycloak realm.

+## Features

+- Setup TOTP for a user
+- Verify and enable TOTP
+- Get TOTP status for a user
+- Validate TOTP code
+- Disable TOTP for a user

 This extension is designed to integrate seamlessly with existing Keycloak deployments, offering developers and administrators greater flexibility in implementing and managing 2FA.
-Whether you're building a custom user portal, integrating with a mobile app, or automating security processes, khode-two-factor-auth provides the tools you need to handle TOTP-based 2FA effectively and securely.

 ## Installation